Perkins Center for the Arts: Moorestown location

+19th century

-In 1815, the triangular piece of property that now includes Perkins Center for the Arts in “Western Moorestown” was established by Joseph French and John Perkins as the Fairview Nurseries.
+In 1815, the triangular piece of property that now includes Perkins Center for the Arts in Moorestown, New Jersey was established by Joseph French and John Perkins as the Fairview Nurseries.
 It later became known as Tan Yard Farm and then Pinehurst Farm.
 The property was utilized as a nursery specializing in ornamental trees.
 Some of the specimen trees on the property today are believed to be from this time.

+20th century

 The home on the former nursery property was built in 1910 by Herbert C. Wise, a noted Philadelphia architect, as a wedding gift to Dudley and Alice Perkins.
 The home, named by the family as Evergreen Lawn, is built in the Tudor Revival style inspired by English manor homes of the 15th and 16th centuries.
 The front porch tie beam is inscribed "D&AP 1910", for Dudley and Alice Perkins and the date the house was built.
 At or around 1930, the carriage house was built in the Craftsman style, the lower level served as a garage and the upper level an apartment.
 The same year, the second level porch at the original home was enclosed into a sleeping porch.